FreshRSS/FreshRSS/docs/en/admins/03_Installation.md

 3. Give ownership of the FreshRSS folder to your web server user (often `www-data`).
 Give group read permissions to all files in `.`[^2], and group write permissions to `./data/`.

-4. Install needed PHP modules: libxml, cURL, JSON, PDO_MySQL, PCRE, and ctype.
-(Zlib, mbstring, iconv, and ZipArchive are recommended as well).
+4. Install needed PHP modules.
+A precise and up-to-date list can be found in [the Dockerfile](https://github.com/FreshRSS/FreshRSS/blob/master/Docker/Dockerfile#L11-L12).

 5. Create a database for FreshRSS to use.
 Note the username and password for this database, as it will be needed during installation!